Water Heater Services in Lancaster, PA

 | Major / complex | $1,200-$4,500+ |

-Minor work may include diagnostics, a flush, or a smaller component replacement.
+Minor work often covers diagnostics, flushing, or a smaller repair.

-Moderate work may include a more involved repair or a straightforward tank replacement path.
+Moderate projects may include a more involved repair or a more typical tank replacement path.

 How Lancaster homeowners can protect a water heater